Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES

 We examine a set of \SiIV\ and \CIV\ P-Cygni profiles of OB stars from the Potsdam Wolf-Rayet (PoWR) models \citep{Hainich19} at the LMC's metallicity and determine that a threshold at

 can best provide an adequate diagnostic to select stars with well-developed winds.
-Varying the $f_w$ threshold by $\pm0.1$ does not significantly change the number of stars passing the threshold ($<6$ for \CIV, and $<9$ for \SiIV).
+The number of stars that pass the threshold only changes by less than ten when we vary the $f_w$ threshold by $\pm0.1$ .
 For \CIV, Equation \ref{eq:wind_ratio} is analogous to the ``good" or ``best" quality scores set by \cite{hawcroft23} when estimating \CIV\ terminal velocities for 67 OB stars in the ULLYSES LMC dataset, where the minimum flux of the blue absorption trough is roughly less than half of the continuum average.
 In Section \ref{sec:method_summary}, we will use Equation \ref{eq:wind_ratio} to select stars with reliable interstellar absorption in \SiIV\ and \CIV.